Colombo Dockyard: History

 In November 2024, the financial crisis of Colombo Dockyard PLC was announced.
 This was followed by the resignation of its two Japanese directors on 6 December while the Sri Lankan directors remained.
-The company, with assistance from the Government of Sri Lanka, then sought a strategic investor to purchase the 51% stake from from Japan's Onomichi Dockyard Co.
+The company, with assistance from the Government of Sri Lanka, then sought a strategic investor to purchase the 51% stake from Japan's Onomichi Dockyard Co.
 Ltd. and also support a rights issue to raise $30 million following an open process through the Sri Lankan embassies.
 Around 40 expressions of interest (EoIs) were received in response from which five were eventually shortlisted.

-As of April 2025, Indian state-owned Mazagon Dock Shipbuilders is negotiating to acquire a majority stake of Colombo Dockyard PLC (CDPLC).
-MDL will reportedly purchase the 51% stake from Japan's Onomichi Dockyard after the continuous losses from CDPLC.
-A Memorandum of Understanding (MoU) was expected by the end of the month.
+Acquisition by Mazagon Dock Shipbuilders

-The Mazagon Dock Shipbuilders, in its regulatory filing on 27 June 2025, announced its decision of acquisition of a controlling (51%) stake in Sri Lankan peer Colombo Dockyard in a deal worth up to ₹450 crore (US$52.96 million) in order to grow its shipbuilding and repair business.
+The Mazagon Dock Shipbuilders, in its regulatory filing on 27 June 2025, announced its decision to acquire a controlling (51%) stake in Sri Lankan peer Colombo Dockyard in a deal worth up to ₹450 crore (US$52.96 million) in order to grow its shipbuilding and repair business.
 The transaction will be completed within six months following which the Sri Lankan shipbuilder will become a part of Mazagon Dock Shipbuilders.
 At the end of November 2024, Japan’s Onomichi Dockyard exited its majority stake in Colombo Dockyard.
 Following this, Colombo reportedly sought New Delhi’s assistance in encouraging Indian investment to avoid default.
 Mazagon Dock Shipbuilders Ltd was subsequently shortlisted due to its shipbuilding experience and financial capability.

+The acquisition worth ₹249.5 crore was completed by April 2026.
+The board of Colombo Shipyard was re-constituted with MDL members with effect from 7 April with the Captain Jagmohan, IN (Retd), CMD, MDL being appointed as the Non-Executive Chairman.

+Soon after, the acquisitoin infused $40 million into the dockyard.